 Battambang is a city in the north-west of Cambodia which is surrounded by small, ultra-poor villages.
 Many Cambodian families migrate to Thailand for work, taking their children out of school for months at a time.
 With no remedial or reentry classes run in government schools, many of these children drop out of school at an early age.

 In 2006, local teacher Bunrith (Racky) Thy decided to start one small community school with the aim of “catching” drop outs and re-enrolling them into the public school system.
 Racky called these “supplementary classes” and, for the first 6 years, Children’s Action for Development (CAD) was funded entirely by Racky and donations from tourists.
 Students from the local university taught as volunteers at the school and the community, including the local pagoda, offered support by providing buildings, food and other materials.

-Between 2013 - 16, Classroom of Hope, with funding provided by Navitas, implemented a Child Friendly School program in 7 government primary schools with 1762 children and expanded this program into 5 new schools in 2016.
+Between 2013 - 16, Classroom of Hope, with funding provided by Navitas, implemented a Child Friendly School program in 7 government primary schools with 1762 children.
+In 2016, this program was expanded into 5 new schools".

 In March 2019, the Child Friendly Schools program ended and, in July 2019, CAD began to implement a new, three year CoH/Navitas 3 project.
 In 2019, CAD constructed 4 new classrooms at Andoung Trach primary school and will:

 • Construct 4 new classrooms at Toul Lveang school in Year 2.